(Updated October 2020)

 Modeling motion: Measurement of constant motion; representing relationships between distance, speed and time; motion down a ramp.
 The mathematics was concerned with data measurement and variation, and graphical representation and relationships.
+Coming soon.

 Ecology: Living things in the schoolground: Investigating and counting living things in different parts of the schoolground.
 Sampling using plots in different habitats.
 Representing and comparing data for different organisms.
 Investigating and explaining variation.
 Animal adaptation.
 In the grade 1 classes this unit was linked to the PC schoolyard safari module.
 UPLOADED to this site now.

 Astronomy: Tracking shadows over the day.
 Movement of the sun from an earth perspective.
 Day and night from a space perspective.
 Movement of shadows due to the earth’s rotation.
 The mathematics related to spatial reasoning; angle, rotation, length.
 UPLOADED to this site now.

 Working with teachers: publishing the units